bayesianobserver/bayesianobserver.github.io/open/op.md

 title: Open problems
 ---

-#### Robust machine learning
+#### Theory
-1. Incorporating uncertainty into deep learning as a first class citizen
+- Incorporating uncertainty into deep learning as a first class citizen

- ...
-Why is the entropy of the softmax layer not a sufficient measure of uncertainty
+ - Why is the entropy of the softmax layer not a sufficient measure of uncertainty

-#### Machine learning *systems*
+#### Applications
+- Detecting deepFakes
+- Lots of a applications in robotics